Euro gains, dollar falls as market pulls back from Fed reaction

 Consumption was strong, with consumer spending up 3.2 percent and advance sales growing by 3 percent.
 A drawdown in inventories weighed on the overall figure.

-The dollar index, which measures the greenback against six major currencies, fell throughout the day and was down 0.5 percent at 97.276 .DXY=.
+The dollar index, which measures the greenback against six major currencies, fell throughout the day and was down 0.5 percent at 97.276.

 China's decision to change its 35-year-old one-baby policy had a short but noticeable impact on the markets, with the currency of dairy exporter New Zealand jolting upward before reversing course and falling 0.1 percent.